Parlay Betting Strategy

 How to win a parlay bet?

-There’s no formula or a parlay betting system that guarantees a profit.
+There’s no formula or a parlay betting system guaranteeing a profit.
 Getting even a single result right is hard, and having 3, 4, or more carries even higher risk.

 Are parlay bets worth It?